finbourne/luminesce-sdk-java/sdk/docs/SqlExecutionApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     SqlExecutionApi apiInstance = new SqlExecutionApi(defaultClient);
-    String body = select generate justfile from sys.field; // String | LuminesceSql to Pretty-Print.
+    String body = select generate justfile test_sdk from sys.field; // String | LuminesceSql to Pretty-Print.
 Even if it doesn't parse an attempt will be made to format it
     Boolean trailingCommas = true; // Boolean | Should commas be after an expression (as opposed to before) Boolean uppercaseKeywords = false; // Boolean | Should key words be capitalized Boolean breakJoinOnSections = true; // Boolean | Should clauses on joins be given line breaks?